Sidcley

 Sidcley Ferreira Pereira (born 13 May 1993), simply known as Sidcley, is a Brazilian professional footballer.
-Mainly a left-back, he can also play as a midfielder.
+Mainly a left-back, he can also play as a midfielder for Thai League 1 club Ratchaburi.

 Career

 Born in Vila Velha, Espírito Santo, Sidcley made his senior debuts with local Linhares.
 After a stint at Al-Sharjah, he returned to his homeland and signed for Grêmio Catanduvense.

 Sidcley joined Atlético Paranaense in 2013, initially assigned to the under-23 squad.
 He made his Série A debut on 3 May 2014, replacing Nathan in a 1–0 home win against Grêmio.

 In March 2015 Sidcley was loaned to Atlético Goianiense until the end of the year.

 In July 2018, Sidcley signed a five-year contract with the Ukrainian Premier League runners up FC Dynamo Kyiv.
 He made 33 appearances for Dynamo, scoring three goals and contributing three assists, while he also spent another season back on loan at Corinthians.

 On 27 August 2021, PAOK announces the transfer of Sidcley Ferreira from Dynamo Kyiv on loan.
 The Brazilian left back will wear the number 16 shirt.